Coral Springs FL Real Estate Market Stats

 Absorption and Inventory Supply Reported in Coral Springs

-The supply of homes or inventory level describes Absorption rates; how many homes are available for sale to meet the demand of Buyers.
-It illustrates how many months it would take to sell the current inventory of homes for sale should no other homes hit the market for sale in Coral Springs, based upon prior month home sales.
+How many homes are available for sale to meet the demand of Buyers?
+How many months would it take to sell the current inventory of homes for sale should no other homes hit the market for sale in Coral Springs, based upon prior month home sales and how homes listed for sale are absorbed (sold)?

 The current absorption rate for February is 33% and the inventory supply is at 3.02 showing it would take Coral Springs just over 3 months to sell the current inventory of homes, should no other homes come to market!
 Both signaling a continued Seller’s market where a homeowner’s odds are increased for a quicker sale when their home is priced right.